stereotype441/language/resources/type-system/inference.md

   - If `e1` refers to a local variable, `Tw` is the declared (unpromoted) type of the variable.

-  - Otherwise, `Tw` is the type schema that the setter associated with `e1` imposes on its single argument (or, if `e1` is an index expression, the type schema that the associated `[]=` operator imposes on its second argument).
+  - Otherwise, `Tw` is the static type of the single argument of the setter associated with `e1` (or, if `e1` is an index expression, the static type of the second argument of the appropriate declaration of `operator []=`).

 - Let `Tp` be the promoted write type of `e1`, defined as follows: